No Products in the Cart

 If you will be traveling to visit family or friends over the holidays, getting there can be challenging but there are some things you can do.
 If you are flying, opt for an aisle seat in a row that isn’t full.
 By choosing the aisle seat, you can have easier access to the lavatory should you need to change baby’s diaper mid-flight and if you need to get up with a fussy baby, you wont have to climb over your neighbors.
 If you wish for more privacy, choosing a window seat may be the best option for you.
 If you opt to purchase a seat for your baby, you would be able to use your car-seat to secure baby for the flight.
 If you will have baby on your lap, it works well as it offers baby easy feeding access.

-Be sure to check TSA guidelines for bringing pumping or bottled milk through the security checkpoints especially if you are flying internationally.
+Be sure to check TSA guidelines for bringing breast milk through the security checkpoints especially if you are flying internationally.
 Feed and change baby right before you leave for the airport so you will have some wiggle room for getting to the airport, checking in and security.
 Many airports feature lactation spaces so you can check ahead of time on the airport websites to see if that is available to you.

 Pressure when taking off and landing can affect anyone’s ears and babies are susceptible to this as well.
 Chest/breastfeeding at take-off and landing can help ease this pressure.
 Chewing snacks and drinking can do the similar thing for older children who are eating solids and not exclusively chest/breastfed.